 How an Electric Light Switch Works

 Light switches are simple in design.
 Current flows through a switch to the load, such as a ceiling light.
 When you flip the switch off, it breaks the circuit and interrupts the flow of electricity.
-A light switch has two terminals and sometimes a ground terminal.
+A basic light switch has two terminals and sometimes a ground terminal.
 The hot wire from the power source is connected to one of the terminals.
 The hot wire going to the load (such as a light) is connected to the second terminal.

 Which Wires Get Connected to the Switch?

-When a light switch fails, symptoms include a loose or wobbly switch or it may be stiff or difficult to switch.
+When a light switch fails, symptoms can include a loose or wobbly switch or it may be stiff or difficult to push.
 Lights that flicker may indicate a switch that is shorting.
 A switch that has failed completely will fail to turn on or in rare cases fail to turn off a circuit.